Daryl Ng: Business career

 After graduation from university, Ng joined Sino Group, founded by his late grandfather, as a project manager.
 He was later appointed as an executive director in 2005.

 In addition to day-to-day operations of Sino Group, Ng took charge of the Old Tai O Police Station project, which was converted into a nine-room boutique hotel, Tai O Heritage Hotel under Batch I of the Revitalising Historic Buildings Through Partnership Scheme of the Development Bureau.
 He told The New York Times that he hoped the project “..achieves three aspects: to allow visitors to experience the delights and charms of a local Hong Kong village, to appreciate the heritage and history of Hong Kong, as well as eco-tourism.”

-Ng is the overall in-charge of the opening of The Fullerton Hotel Sydney, housed in the former Sydney General Post Office, a heritage-listed landmark in the heart of Sydney.
-The 416-room hotel heralds a new chapter of the much-loved landmark that has been integral to Sydney's development for more than a century.
+Ng is in-charge of the opening of The Fullerton Hotel Sydney, located in the former Sydney General Post Office building, a heritage-listed landmark in central Sydney.

 He is also responsible for The Fullerton Heritage project (The Fullerton Hotel Singapore and associated buildings) in Singapore.
 The waterfront precinct comprises four historic buildings and three modern architecture; it has received a number of awards in heritage conservation and hospitality.

 The HKSAR Government has awarded the Silver Bauhinia Star to him in recognition of his contributions to the community, in particular his work on heritage in Tai O and overseas.

 In Hong Kong, he also oversees the development of The Fullerton Ocean Park Hotel Hong Kong, which opened doors in July 2022.

 Ng was appointed chairman of Yeo Hiap Seng on 1 January 2020 and stepped down on 2 April 2025.

 In August 2025, Ng was appointed Chairman of Sino Group, succeeding his father, Robert Ng.

 Political career

-Ng on the 12th,13th and 14th Beijing Municipal Committees of the Chinese People's Political Consultative Conference; and currently serves on the Standing Committee of the 14th Beijing Municipal Committee.
+Ng served on the 12th, 13th and 14th Beijing Municipal Committees of the Chinese People's Political Consultative Conference; and currently serves on the Standing Committee of the 14th Beijing Municipal Committee.
 At the 10th Chinese People's Political Consultative Conference (2003 to 2008), he was a member of the Sichuan Committee.

 Ng was one of the two deputy directors of Carrie Lam's 2017 Hong Kong Chief Executive election's campaign.
 He was also part of a three-member election campaign finance team for John Lee Ka-chiu's 2022 Hong Kong Chief Executive election campaign.

 Ng is currently serving as a member of the Election Committee of Hong Kong for his second term since 2017.